Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Preliminaries

-{\textbf{Adversarial imitation learning.}} Adversarial imitation learning~\cite{ho2016gail, fu2017airl,peng2019vdb} aims at recovering an expert policy $\pi^E$ from a dataset $\mathcal{D}^E$ sampled by the expert in an adversarial fashion.
-Generative adversarial imitation learning (GAIL) is a kind of adversarial imitation learning algorithm that is able to recover the expert policy with a small number of data~\cite{ho2016gail}.
-GAIL consists of two components, a policy $\pi(a\mid s)$ and a discriminator $D(s,a):\mathcal{S}\times\mathcal{A}\rightarrow [0,1]$.
-The target of the discriminator is to distinguish the expert data from the data sampled by the policy.
-The policy learns to mimic the expert such that the discriminator cannot distinguish the expert data and the sampled data.
-The discriminator solves a binary classification problem by minimizing a cross-entropy loss.
-Meanwhile, the policy receives the reward derived by the output of the discriminator, e.g., $r^D(s,a)=-\log(1-D(s,a))$, and maximizes the reward.
-Suppose the data sampled by the policy is $\mathcal{D}^\pi$, the objective of GAIL is:
+{\textbf{Adversarial imitation learning (AIL).}} AIL is designed to derive an expert policy $\pi^E$ from an expert dataset $\mathcal{B}^E$ through adversarial processes~\cite{ho2016gail,fu2017airl,peng2019vdb}.
+A notable variant, Generative Adversarial Imitation Learning (GAIL), effectively recovers policies using minimal expert data~\cite{ho2016gail}.
+The GAIL framework consists of two components: a policy model $\pi(a| s)$ and a discriminator $D(s,a): \mathcal{S}\times\mathcal{A}\rightarrow [0,1]$.
+The target of the discriminator role is to differentiate between expert data and data sampled from the policy.
+Concurrently, the policy is trained to mimic the expert, aiming to fool the discriminator so it cannot distinguish between expert and generated data.
+This adversarial procedure involves the discriminator minimizing a cross-entropy loss function, while the policy maximizes its reward signal, defined as $\hat{r}(s,a) = -\log(1 - D(s,a))$.
+By denoting $\mathcal{B}^\pi$ the data sampled by the policy $\pi$, the GAIL objective function is formalized as: